 Ginger usually doesn't cause any side effects; however, certain side effects can be rarely seen with Ginger's high dose.
 These side effects include gastrointestinal upset such as heartburn, stomach pain, gas, and mouth burning.
 It is recommended not to consume more than 4 grams per day.

-In pregnancy, breastfeeding, recent surgery, and certain medical conditions such as cardiovascular disorders, gallstones, and diabetes, it is advised to consult your doctor before taking Ginger.
-Ginger poorly interacts with medicines.
+GInger is generally considered safe in pregnancy and breastfeeding.
+However, in pregnancy, breastfeeding, recent surgery, and certain medical conditions such as cardiovascular disorders, gallstones, and diabetes, it is advised to consult your Naturopathic Doctor before taking Ginger or any herbal medicine.
+Ginger generally only interacts with medicines that interfere with blood clotting due to its natural anti-coagulant properties.
 However, do not consume it concomitantly with Nifedipine, Anticoagulant / Antiplatelet drugs, warfarin and cyclosporine.